conrad-mukai/terraform-aws-lambda-alarm/README.md

 ![EventBridge Console](https://raw.githubusercontent.com/conrad-mukai/terraform-aws-lambda-alarm/master/images/eventbridge-console.png)

 This will redirect events to the earlier version.
 You can also perform some cleanup in the Lambda console.
-The version that you just deactivated will still show the EventBridge event triggering the version of the function, though when examining the event details you will see an error.
+The unqualified version that you just deactivated will still show the EventBridge event triggering the version of the function, though when examining the event details you will see an error.
 You can delete this trigger.

-When the code is patched you can run the Terraform code and it will upload a new zip file and launch a new version of the Lambda function.
+When the code is patched you can run the Terraform code and it will upload a new zip file and launch a new unqualified version of the Lambda function.
+You can delete the triggering event for the rollback version in the Lambda console if you wish.

 ## Example